maharana3002-del/spicegrill-demo/README.md

 My contribution included:

-- Defining the project concept and direction
+- Defining the project concept and overall direction
 - Planning features and functionality
 - Providing prompts and implementation requirements
 - Reviewing generated code and project output
 - Requesting changes and improvements
-- Testing website functionality
+- Testing the website and functionality
 - Making project and feature decisions
 - Reviewing the overall user experience
 - Setting up the Git repository